HS Code for Hair Extensions in the USA: What Importers Should Know?

 RiskWhat It Means

-Document requestBroker or customs may ask for more details
+Document requestThe broker or customs may ask for more product details

-Cost increaseStorage, demurrage, or correction fees may apply
+Cost increaseStorage, demurrage, correction fees, or rework costs may apply

 This is why I do not suggest choosing a code only because another supplier used it before.
 The product form may be different.
 The shipment country may be different.
 The current tariff schedule may also change.